teklayge/nextcloud-installation/README.md

  status_module (shared)
 root@tek-OptiPlex-3020:~#
 ```
-### Install and Configure MariaDB Server
+## Step 5: Install and configure MariaDB server
-- install mariadb-server
 ```
-apt install mariadb-server -y
+sudo apt install mariadb-server -y
 ```
-- type `mysql` to Login to MariaDB
+To start the MySQL command line mode use the following command:
+`sudo mysql`

-- Create Database and User for Nextcloud and Provide User Permissions.
+Create batabase and user for Nextcloud and set user permissions.
+Here, the database, the username and the password are all`nextcloud`.
 ```
 CREATE USER 'nextcloud'@'localhost' IDENTIFIED BY 'nextcloud';
 CREATE DATABASE nextcloud CHARACTER SET utf8mb4 COLLATE utf8mb4_general_ci;